UK railway signalling: Co-acting signals

 If a particular main signal is difficult for a train driver to see while they are at the signal, then a co-acting signal, which shows the same aspect as the main signal, will be placed near the main signal at a location, usually ground-mounted, and viewing angle that is much easier for the train driver to see.
 Train drivers must use their route knowledge to determine where co-acting signals can be found.

 Obsolete signals

 Purple lights

 Used in particular circumstances such as wrong-road or goods lines.

 Three-position semaphore signals

 From 1914, a small number of British installations, notably, the Great Western and the South Eastern and Chatham, used motor-operated three-position semaphore signals of North American origin.
 These worked in the upper quadrant to distinguish them from the two-position lower quadrant semaphores that were standard at the time of their introduction.
 When the arm was inclined upwards at 45°, the meaning was "caution" and the arm in the vertical position meant "clear".
 Thus, three indications could be conveyed with just one arm and without the need for a distant arm on the same post.
-In 1924, a committee from the Institution of Railway Signal Engineers discouraged the three-position signal, however installed examples did last into late 1960s, operating in the three-position manner.
+In 1924, a committee from the Institution of Railway Signal Engineers discouraged the three-position signal, however installed examples did last into early 1970s around Keadby Bridge, operating in the three-position manner.